-Volunteers come to Hephzibah at many different stages of life — as preteens, teenagers, young adults, mid-lifers and retirees.
+Volunteers come to Hephzibah at many different stages of life—as preteens, teenagers, young adults, mid-lifers and retirees.
 They help out in a variety of ways, from serving as Homework Helpers and Technology Mentors to helping our garden grow.
 Take a look at the volunteer opportunities below and join our warm and welcoming volunteer community.
 Interested in becoming a Hephzibah volunteer?
 The best way to start the process is to attend one of our Volunteer Orientation sessions.
-Our next session is scheduled for Tuesday, May 2nd, from 6:00 to 7:00 p.m. at 946 North Boulevard in Oak Park.
+Our next session will be scheduled during the early fall season.
 Register >

 Group Home Volunteer Opportunities

 As a Homework Helper, you’ll provide much-needed homework tutoring at our After-School Academy for the children living in our group homes.
 Although the primary objective of this program is to help the children complete their homework assignments, an underlying goal is to create an environment where learning and reading are shared and enjoyed.
 Homework Helpers commit to one or two days a week.
 Our After-School Academy is held on Monday, Tuesday and Thursday from 2:30-4:30 p.m. and Wednesday from 1:30-4:30 p.m.
 Although Homework Helpers are not required to stay for the entire time period, we ask that you spend at least one hour per session with the children.